williamdefly/Evolutionaddonpack/README.md

 The Team :
 - williamdefly, the founder, manager & mapper of the pack
-- Elanis, the LUA scripter, 3D Modeler and texturer
+- Elanis, the LUA scripter, 3D Modeler and texture and manager
 - Lilou, the 3D Modeler